-The Council has following mitigation in place: -
+The Council has put the following mitigation in place: -

-- Provision of a discretionary Exceptional Hardship Fund to provide additional support to those financially vulnerable struggling to pay Council Tax - For working aged people, allowing a Universal Credit notification, received from the Department for Work and Pensions (DWP), to be treated as a claim for local Council Tax Reduction thus removing the need for those in receipt of Universal Credit to have to make a separate claim for support towards their Council Tax - Making provision in the local Council Tax Reduction Scheme for awards to be backdated for up to 6-months for working-age vulnerable claimants - Offering 12-month (rather than 10-month) instalment payments to Council Tax payers to help ease payment difficulties. - Adopting a sensitive approach to enforcement action to consider the potential vulnerability of Council Tax Reduction claimants.
-Before cases are referred to Enforcement Agents a vetting stage is in place and cases are dealt with under a separate debt recovery process to minimise potential increases in debt - An established, co-ordinated working relationship between the Council's contracted Enforcement Agents and Citizens Advice Sefton to support people in debt, ensuring that Citizens Advice Sefton has direct lines of communication with the Enforcement Agents and can arrange for recovery action to be placed on hold whilst discussing and agreeing affordable payment arrangements - An escalation process for the debt advisor based at South Sefton foodbank to contact nominated Council Tax staff to request a hold on recovery action or discuss affordable payment arrangements - Participating in the Council's Welfare Reform Anti-Poverty Partners' Group, working with partner organisations and other Council services to support residents suffering financial vulnerability.
-This includes signposting customers to emergency support for food, heating, essential household goods and other available practical support such as winter coats and school uniforms - Attending various customer representative events and hard to reach groups to raise awareness of Council Tax support available, i.e., Pensioner and Disability forums.
-Recent topical events include "Keep warm and well" events in Bootle and Southport organised by Sefton OPERA (Older Persons Enabling Resource & Action) in partnership with the Council's Affordable Warmth team.
+- Provision of a discretionary Exceptional Hardship Fund to provide additional support to those financially vulnerable to struggling to pay Council Tax - For working aged people, allowing a Universal Credit notification, received from the Department for Work and Pensions (DWP), to be treated as a claim for local Council Tax Reduction thus removing the need for those in receipt of Universal Credit to have to make a separate claim for support towards their Council Tax. - Making provision in the local Council Tax Reduction Scheme for awards to be backdated for up to 6-months for working-age vulnerable claimants. - Offering 12-month (rather than 10-month) instalment payments to Council Tax payers to help ease payment difficulties. - Adopting a sensitive approach to enforcement action to consider the potential vulnerability of Council Tax Reduction claimants.
+Before cases are referred to Enforcement Agents a vetting stage is in place and cases are dealt with under a separate debt recovery process to minimise potential increases in debt. - Establishing a co-ordinated working relationship between the Council's contracted Enforcement Agents and Citizens Advice Sefton to support people in debt, ensuring that Citizens Advice Sefton has direct lines of communication with the Enforcement Agents and can arrange for recovery action to be placed on hold whilst discussing and agreeing affordable payment arrangements. - Putting an escalation process in place for the debt advisor based at South Sefton foodbank to contact nominated Council Tax staff to request a hold on recovery action or discuss affordable payment arrangements. - Participating with Council anti-poverty initiatives, e.g. staff from the Council's Council Tax and Benefit team work with partner organisations and other Council services to support residents suffering financial vulnerability, this includes signposting customers to emergency support for food, heating, essential household goods and provide practical support such as signposting claimants for winter coats, school uniforms. - The Council attends various customer representative events and hard to reach groups to raise awareness of Council Tax support available, i.e., Pensioner and Disability forums, Sefton Citizens Advice surgeries.